Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Second order ODEs invariant under the two-dimensional affine algebra

+from where we obtain that $b(t)$ must be constant, $b(t)=\beta$, and $c(t)$ must be given by $s(t)$ as indicated by (\ref{A2}).
+The constant $\beta$ must be different from zero, otherwise $X_2$ and $X_1$ would be proportional in each point

 The 2-dimensional Lie algebra spanned by $X_1$ and $X_2$ (recall that we assumed $\beta\ne 0$) is isomorphic to the Lie algebra of the affine group in the real line.
-The action of the Lie algebra on the plane $(t,x)$ is transitive (no nontrivial ordinary invariants exist).
-If $a$ is not constant, only in the particular case $\beta=1/2$ the vector field $X_2$ is of the family of vector fields (\ref{EP-svfa}), in other words we only have a rank-two realisation of the algebra within the class of vector fields \eqref{EP-svfa}.
+They define a transitive action of this Lie algebra on the plane $(t,x)$ (no nontrivial ordinary invariants exist).
+Recall that if $a$ is not constant, only in the particular case $\beta=1/2$ the vector field $X_2$ is of the family of vector fields (\ref{EP-svfa}), in other words we only have a rank-two realisation of the algebra within the class of vector fields \eqref{EP-svfa}.

 Our aim is to construct the general second order ODE invariant under the realisation \eqref{A2} of the two-dimensional affine algebra $\aff(1,\mathbb{R})$.
 This is a standard procedure and requires finding invariants for the second prolongation $\pr{2}\aff(1,\mathbb{R})$ by solving a pair of first order linear PDEs by the method of characteristics.